Information for International Scholars

 Pension insurance

 Half of the contributions to pension insurance are paid by HSBI and half by you.
-The contributions made are taken into account in subsequent pension calculations not only in Germany, but in every EU and EEA country as well as in countries with social insurance agreements
+The contributions made are taken into account in subsequent pension calculations not only in Germany, but in every EU and EEA country as well as in countries with social insurance agreements.

 Unemployment insurance

 Half of the unemployment insurance contributions are paid by HSBI and half by you.
 You are entitled to unemployment benefit if you have worked in Germany and paid unemployment insurance contributions for at least twelve months within the last three years before you have become unemployed.
-Under certain conditions, you will be entitled to unemployment benefit for up to three months when looking for a job in another EU country.
-For this, you must have registered as unemployed in Germany at least four weeks before your departure.

 Long-term care insurance